srawat19/srawat19/README.md

 Thanks for visting my profile 😊

-I’m a backend developer with experience in building enterprise applications using C#, .NET, and related technologies.
+I’m primarily a backend developer with hands-on experience in frontend technologies like ASP.NET, WPF, Angular JS and Node JS.

 If you are curious about my work, please feel free to check out my [LinkedIn](https://www.linkedin.com/in/a28-shivangi-rawat/).